mipimipi/otr/README.md

 ### Cutting

+For cutting videos, there are two different options:

+1. otr downloads cut lists from the cut list provider [cutlist.at](http://cutlist.at) automatically
+1. Cut intervals can be specified on the command line

+	This option can make sense if cutlist.at cannot provide a cut list for a certain video.
+In this case, the cut intervals could be determined (manually) with a video editor such as [Avidemux](https://avidemux.sourceforge.net/), [OpenShot](https://www.openshot.org/) or [Shotcut](https://www.shotcut.org/) and fed into otr on the command line.

-otr uses [cutlist.at](http://cutlist.at) as cutlist provider and automatically downloads cutlists from there.
-Based on these, otr cuts videos by using [MKVmerge](https://mkvtoolnix.download/doc/mkvmerge.html).
+otr cuts videos by using [MKVmerge](https://mkvtoolnix.download/doc/mkvmerge.html).

 ### Fast, concurrent processing